 The Douglass Center Library was organized in 1970 to serve both Urbana and Champaign, a joint project of the two cities’ libraries, Lincoln Trail Libraries System, and the Champaign Park District.
 The Library was named for Frederick Douglass, the American abolitionist and journalist who escaped from slavery and became an influential lecturer — including at least one stop in Champaign.

 For five years, the Douglass Center Library occupied a room in the Douglass Community Center at 801 N. Sixth St. In 1972, the library began to operate as a branch of the Champaign Public Library.
 In 1975, Urbana discontinued its involvement in the project for financial reasons.
-The following year, the Branch was moved to a small building at 310 E. Bradley Avenue.
+The following year, the Branch was moved to a small building at 310 E. Bradley Avenue, where it remained for twenty years.

 The Champaign Public Library Friends group was founded in 1965 and supports the library through sales in their FriendShop Bookstore.
 The Champaign Public Library Foundation was established in 1993 “to ensure an extraordinary library for our community” by encouraging private gifts.